sharpwaveripple/house-price-prediction/README.md

 Readme
 ==============================

 Predicting housing prices on Kaggle.
-Not meant to be a serious attempt at scoring a gold medal on the leaderboard, but rather how I would quickly assemble and structure a project in a few hours.
+Not meant to be a serious attempt at scoring a gold medal on the leaderboard, but rather a fun little demonstration about how I would quickly assemble and structure a project in a few hours.

-Basic flow is as follows:
+# Project flow

 1) Preprocess the data, primarily through imputation and scaling (src/data/make_dataset.py).